Thermiee/Blog-app/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example

-### Prerequisites

-- Ruby
-- Rails
-- Postgresql

 ### Setup

 - Clone the Repository